Note 1: Please note that this itinerary will change according to passengers’ flight details and arrival time.

 Then you’ll have time to explore and shop in the large and ancient bazaar of Kermanshah.
 One of the noticeable and important buildings of Kermanshah is this, and its primary structure is related to the Qajar period.
-This bazaar is adorned in a splendor style.
-The goods available here are: local colored apparel, handicrafts like: giveh (a local foot-ware), shoes, carpet, Kilim rugs, wooden kitchenware, leather and felt and hand-woven articles.
+This bazaar is adorned in a splendour style.
+The goods available here are: local coloured apparel, handicrafts like giveh (a local foot-ware), shoes, carpet, Kilim rugs, wooden kitchenware, leather and felt and hand-woven articles.

 After visiting Haft Tape Museum near the Ziggurat, we’ll visit the Tomb of Daniel, a very famous Jewish saint.
-We’ll continue tour and will drive to the next city known as Shoushtar where is popular for water fall and mills, the old water reservoir system of Persia.
-In this city you’ll see a Historical Hydraulic System (A registered site in UNESCO world heritage) and a traditional house.
+We’ll continue the tour and will drive to the next city known as Shoushtar where is popular for waterfall and mills, the old water reservoir system of Persia.
+In this city, you’ll see a Historical Hydraulic System (A registered site in UNESCO world heritage) and a traditional house.
 Later, we’ll continue the way to Ahvaz.

 Bishapour city remains is situated south of modern Faliyan in the Kazerun County, on the ancient road between Persis and Elam.
 The road linked the Sassanid capitals Istakhr (very close to Persepolis) and Ctesiphon.

-The next marvelous step will be Tang-e Chogan which is a valley with a running river at north of the Ancient city of Bishapour.
-There are 6 rock reliefs telling the story of the Roman Empire defeat by Sassanid king, Shapour II (309 -379) and also king Bahram II (276–293) conquering Arabs and rebels.
+The next marvellous step will be Tang-e Chogan which is a valley with a running river to the north of the Ancient City of Bishapour.
+There are 6 rock reliefs telling the story of the Roman Empire defeat by Sassanid king, Shapur II (309 -379) and also King Bahram II (276–293) conquering Arabs and rebels.

 Continue to Shiraz and check in to our hotel.